 - Mówić po polsku also has a nice little pronunciation guide to help you with your Polish, but you might need to learn the International Phonetic Alphabet to really benefit.

-- I never thought I’d link to a Duolingo forum post as a resource, but apscis’s reply about how to pronounce Polish’s notorious consonant clusters is so helpful and well through out that it makes me want to invest a way of sending beer through the internet.
+- I never thought I’d link to a Duolingo forum post as a resource, but apscis’s reply about how to pronounce Polish’s notorious consonant clusters is so helpful and well through out that it makes me want to invent a way of sending beer through the Internet.

 - If you’re looking for native Polish pronunciation audio, there aren’t many places better than Forvo.
 More than 131,000 words have been pronounced on its Polish pronunciation dictionary by a super useful 9,024 natives.
-(One native, “Wojtula”, is responsible for more than 45,00 of these pronunciations alone.)
+(One native, “Wojtula”, is responsible for more than 47,000 of these pronunciations alone.)
 If there’s a particular word or phrase you’re looking for, check here first.
-And make sure you say thanks to Wojtula while you’re at it.
+Make sure you say thanks to Wojtula while you’re at it.